stark1tty/SedMob/docs/ANDROID_BUILD.md

 The APK bundles:
 - Python 3 runtime
 - Flask web server
-- Kivy UI framework
+- Kivy (Android bootstrap only)
 - All Gneisswork dependencies
 - SQLite database

 When launched, the app:
-1. Starts a local Flask server on `127.0.0.1:5000`
+1. Starts a local Flask server in a background thread on `127.0.0.1:5000`
+2. Polls until the server is ready
-2. Opens a WebView displaying the Flask UI
+3. Replaces the Kivy surface with a native Android `WebView` (via pyjnius) displaying the Flask UI
-3. Runs completely offline on the device
+4. Runs completely offline on the device

 ## Automated Builds (GitHub Actions)